jexuswebserver/jexus_docs/server/getting-started/install.rst

 Press ``i`` on keyboard to enter edit mode.

-Type “Hello World from Jexus” and press Esc on keyboard to exit edit mode.
+Type "Hello World from Jexus" and press Esc on keyboard to exit edit mode.

 Type ``:wq`` and press Enter on keyboard to exit vi.